sina1010anis/TD_drive_test/README.md

 ## Description :

-Project for storing data inside your hard drive (this project is for testing and does not have real usability)
+Project for storing data inside your hard drive (this project is for testing and does not have real usability) In this application, you can upload a file or upload a folder of 9T and inside the file, and you can also delete or save the uploaded files.
 ## Items used:

 This website is designed with laravel and vuejs as well as related libraries like jquery